distbit0/distbit.xyz/_posts/2023-05-24-is-burning-tokens-in-exchange-for-bonds-deflationary.md

 - defi
 - finance
 - free-banking
-title: Is burning tokens in exchange for bonds actually deflationary
+title: Is burning tokens in exchange for bonds deflationary
 ---